-The BRTB acknowledges that older residents are a growing percentage of the population and continues to monitor aging residents of the Baltimore region to ensure that this segment of the population is served by the transportation system as required by the Older Americans Act, as amended (42 U.S.C.
+The BRTB acknowledges that older adults are a growing percentage of the population and continues to monitor aging residents of the Baltimore region to ensure that this segment of the population is served by the transportation system as required by the Older Americans Act, as amended (42 U.S.C.
 6101).
-Information on travel studies related to the needs of the elderly (see examples below) is posted on the BMC web site: www.baltometro.org.
+Information on travel studies related to the needs of the elderly is posted on the BMC web site: www.baltometro.org.